Pv0t/3.Smartphone-Privacy/README.md

 - Exploit protection ➜ USB-C port ➜ ***[Charging-only]***
 - Exploit protection ➜ Turn off Wi-Fi automatically ➜ ***[15 seconds]***
 - Exploit protection ➜ Turn off Bluetooth automatically ➜ ***[15 seconds]***

-  For more information, this is a law that you can be charged if used in the **United States** [Destruction of Evidence](https://www.chamberslawfirmca.com/what-does-it-mean-to-be-charged-with-destruction-of-evidence-a-criminal-defense-attorney-explains/).
 - Exploit protection ➜ Memory tagging ➜ Enable by default ➜ ***[ON]***
 - Exploit protection ➜ Native code debugging ➜ Block for third-party apps by default ➜ ***[ON]***
 - Exploit protection ➜ WebView JIT ➜ Disable for third-party apps by default ➜ ***[ON]***